Désiré Doué: 2024–25: Young Player of the Season and European champion

 On 6 June, in the quarter-finals of the 2025 FIFA Club World Cup, Doué scored the first goal against Bayern Munich to help PSG advance to the semifinals of tournament.
 Although his team lost in the final against Chelsea, he was awarded the Best Young Player of the tournament.

+2025–present: Continuous European success

+During the 2025–26 season, Doué was named Ligue 1 Young Player of the Year for the second time, having recorded seven goals and five assists.
+He was also part of the team that secured their second Champions League title in a row following a penalty shootout victory over Arsenal in the final.
+On 12 August 2026, he scored the winning goal in a 2–1 victory over Aston Villa, helping his club claim their second successive UEFA Super Cup title.